Ralliement créditiste du Québec

+History

 Founding

 At its 1963 annual convention in Hull, the Ralliement des créditistes, the Quebec wing of the Social Credit Party of Canada, split from the national organization.
 It also debated establishing a provincial party.
 De facto party leader Réal Caouette opposed the creation of a provincial party, and convinced delegates to accept the creation of a ten-member committee to study the proposal instead.
 Caouette argued that the creditistes had no organization and no money to create a provincial party.
 Furthermore, the social credit proposal for reform of the monetary system could only be implemented at the federal level (as the Social Credit government of William Aberhart in Alberta had learned when it tried to issue “prosperity certificates”).
 Most of the support for the creation of a provincial party came from the separatist element in the party, many of whom were also members of the Parti républicain du Québec led by Marcel Chaput.

 However, the party later decided to test the provincial waters by contesting four by-elections held on October 8, 1969.
 All four candidates, who appeared on the ballot as "unaffiliated" candidates ("sans désignation"), were defeated, finishing in second place behind the Union Nationale candidates.
 The Quebec Liberal Party and the Parti Québécois did not contest those by-elections.

 Despite those results, a provincial wing was established, under the name "Ralliement créditiste du Québec", to compete in the next provincial elections.
 Gaston Tremblay, a Christian Nationalist Member of the National Assembly (MNA) (elected as a Union Nationale member in 1966) became the first Ralliement créditiste MNA late in 1969.
 The party was officially founded on January 25, 1970.
 Camil Samson, the new party's president, was elected as leader of the party on March 22, 1970.